russelldj/informative-path-planning-toolkit/README.md

 # Usage

 The level of in-code documentation varies pretty widely in quality.
 Some functional examples in the form of jupyter notebooks can be found in the `examples` folder.
+To run these notebooks in browser, you first need to register the kernel by activating the conda environment and running `ipython kernel install --name "ipp-toolkit" --user`.
+Then you can run `jupyter notebook`.
+You may also be able to run them in VSCode, but some people have experienced issues.

 # Structure